MOHITKOURAV01/krishiguide/README.md

 ### Prerequisites.

-- Node.js (v14 or higher)
+- Node.js (v14 or higher).
-- npm or yarn
+- npm or yarn.

 ### Installation